-LDS Hope and Recovery hires Masters of Doctorate level mental health counselors, however the online nature of our work requires that we call our work with clients Coaching.
+LDS Hope and Recovery hires recovery specialized Coaches and Masters or Doctorate level mental health counselors.
+The online nature of our work requires that we call our work with clients Coaching.
 You will not be diagnosed with a DSM diagnosis and our work with you will be considered limited to the scope of coaching.

 Goals & Outcomes